dkmfbk/pikes/src/site/markdown/download.md

 ./run.sh
 ```

-After a minute, the PIKES pipeline should be active on port 8011 (you can change the port using the `-p` parameter;
+After a minute, PIKES should be active on port 8011 (you can change the port modifying the PORT variable in the run.sh script file).
-run
+Run

 ```
 java -Xmx8G eu.fbk.dkm.pikes.tintop.server.PipelineServer -h
 ```

-for the list of parameters.
+for the complete list of PIKES parameters.
 To test it, go to a browser that can reach the machine you run PIKES into, and surf to

 ```